How to add more schools to the 2021-2022 FAFSA

 You can call the Federal Student Information Center and add the schools over the phone.
 When you call, you will need the Data Release Number (DRN) from your Student Aid Report or FAFSA confirmation page.

-There is also a paper option if you have a paper Student Aid Report.
+There is also a paper option if you have a paper Student Aid Report (or SAR).
 Note that you can only change up to four colleges with this option as opposed to 10 online.

 - Remember, you should list public in-state colleges first.
 Some states will award state grants to students who enroll at one of the state’s public colleges so you can miss out if you don’t do this.